 - WeChat dominates China.

-So, using WhatsApp doesn’t make any sense if you are targeting Japan since over there Line messenger has a much stronger user base.
+Using WhatsApp doesn’t make any sense if you are targeting Japan since, over there, Line messenger has a much stronger user base.
 But if you are interested in South America, then WhatsApp is an absolute must.

 If you don’t have access to specific data in your region, in most cases, focusing on WhatsApp or Facebook Messenger is probably your best bet.

-Facebook Messenger is the most downloaded app in the world but comes in second in terms of monthly active users.
+Facebook Messenger is the most downloaded app globally but comes in second in terms of monthly active users.
 Despite that, it manages to dominate in 73 world countries.

-Messenger business features are highly developed allowing businesses of all shapes and sizes to communicate and engage with your leads or existing customer base using the live chat or a brand chatbot.
+Messenger’s business features are highly developed, allowing businesses of all shapes and sizes to communicate and engage with your leads or existing customer base using the live chat or a brand chatbot.

-Small businesses are now able to set up an official verified profile on WhatsApp Business app and use it as a way to deliver customer service, notifications, and updates to their customer base.
+Small businesses can now set up an official verified profile on the WhatsApp Business app and use it to deliver customer service, notifications, and updates to their customer base.
 The functions are limited to live chat or pre-set quick responses to common queries.

-Medium and large businesses can apply for WhatsApp API which allows them to expand WhatsApp marketing features.
+Medium and large businesses can apply for WhatsApp API, which allows them to expand WhatsApp marketing features, such as creating WhatsApp bots.
 Once WhatsApp vets your brand to use the API, you can integrate the messaging app with your existing CRM and other tools as well as build a customized WhatsApp chatbot for lead gen or customer service.

 Regardless of reach or the features available, both messaging apps share the same premise.
 That is, users have to opt-in one way or another for your brand to be able to contact them.

 This simple rule not only shields people from receiving heaps of unwanted messages but also ensures the consumers on your list are indeed quality leads interested in what you have to say or offer.